-Germany has been success story of Europe over the past few
+Germany has been the success story of Europe over the past few

 years.
 Numbers have been steady throughout the period since

-Growth has continued from the German market across the winter
+Growth has also continued from the German market across the

 summer-focussed market they reflect the efforts that have gone into

 the trade beginning to treat New Zealand as a year-round

 We are taking a pan-European approach to two big sectors: Youth